 - Webinar discussing the Manifesto and TADSummit on Thursday 3rd October at 10AM NYC time, 7AM San Francisco, 4PM Central European Time, and 10PM China time and will be available as a live stream and recorded for later viewing on the TADS weblog.

 - Future of Voice executive workshop and networking event, London, 8th October: This event will cover TADS-related themes around voice as a programmable feature.

 - ICIN conference tutorial session on WebRTC and implications/opportunities for service providers, Venice October 14th.
 Given by Dean Bubley and Tim Panton from Tropo.

 - Illinois Institute of Technology School of Applied Technology, Real Time Communications Conference and Expo, Oct 15-17, Chicago.
 “The Winners and Losers in the move to Real-Time Cloud Communications” given by Alan Quayle.

 - OpenStack Summit, 5-8 November, Hong Kong.
 Telestax will present on “Building Communications Apps On OpenStack Cloud Infrastructure” showing the Manifesto in action.

-- Workshop at the Telecom API conference 11-13 November, London, entitled, “All You Wanted to Know About Telecom APIs, But Were Too Afraid to Ask!”.
+- Workshop at the Telecom API conference 11-13 November, London, entitled, where can i buy real valium online “All You Wanted to Know About Telecom APIs, But Were Too Afraid to Ask!”.